Aneurysm

 Symptoms of an aneurysm

 Many aneurysms cause no symptoms until they become large.
-When symptoms appear, they depend on the location:
+When symptoms appear, they depend on the location and size:

 Brain (cerebral aneurysm):